Finland protests: Human rights for all _ and save the planet

 Others marched by Helsinki landmarks, far away from the leaders' gathering but in clear view of curious residents and tourists.

-At the city's Senate Square, about 20 male "pregnant Trumps" and 20 women wearing pink gags railed against a Trump order reinstating what critics call a "global gag rule" that bans providing federal money to international family-planning groups that perform abortions or provide information about them.
+At the city's Senate Square, about 20 male "pregnant Trumps" and 20 women wearing pink gags railed against a Trump order that bans providing federal money to international family-planning groups that perform abortions or provide information about them.

+At the same location, a Finnish pro-Israel group was voicing support for Trump's decision to recognize Jerusalem as Israel's capital.

 Another march that drew hundreds of people was a mishmash of messages — some supporting German Chancellor Angela Merkel and some shouting "Fascists go home!"
 Some marchers questioned the legitimacy of Trump's election victory since he lost the popular vote.
 Another sign read: "A woman's place is in the Resistance."